Approximating Persistent Homology for Large Datasets: Averaging Persistence Diagrams

-\paragraph{Mean Persistence Measures.} In the setting of persistence measures, a notion of centrality or mean also exists.
+In the setting of persistence measures, a notion of centrality or mean also exists.
 Let $D_1,\ldots,D_B$ be a set of persistence diagrams.
-When viewed as persistence measures, the algorithmic mean $\bar{D} = \frac{1}{B}\sum_{i=1}^B D_i$ is simply the empirical mean.
+When viewed as persistence measures, the arithmetic mean $\bar{D} = \frac{1}{B}\sum_{i=1}^B D_i$ is simply the empirical mean.
 For any Borel set in the upper half plane, $A\subseteq \Omega$, the measure $\bar{D}(A)$ gives the average number of points in each persistence diagram within $A$.

 We may obtain a notion for expected persistence diagrams in a similar manner: Let $\bm{D}$ be an $\mathcal{M}_p$-valued random variable with probability distribution $\rho$.
 We can define the expectation of $\bm{D}$ in a way such that $\mathbb{E}_\rho[\bm{D}]$ is a deterministic Radon measure on $\Omega$, and for any Borel set $A\subseteq \Omega$,